cerse/2023-05-31-Roslin/README.md

 Please see the link above for the full Code.

-If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (**Sarah Janac**, **Mario Antonioletti**, **Eleni Kotoula**).
+If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (**Sarah Janac**, **Mario Antonioletti**).
 All reports will be reviewed by the organisers and kept confidential.

 ## Schedule